mesh-optimization

 What this tool does

-It takes a 3D model, runs a mesh simplification pass (fewer triangles within a surface error you control), then packs the result as a compressed glTF binary (.glb) suitable for websites and WebGL viewers.
-STL uploads are converted through the same pipeline.
+It takes a 3D model, runs a mesh simplification pass (fewer triangles within a surface error you control), then builds a compressed glTF internally for preview.
+STL uploads use the same pipeline.
+From the browser you can download .glb (full scene, importer-friendly) or preview-aligned .stl / .obj / .fbx.
 Nothing is uploaded to a server — decoding and optimization use WebAssembly on your machine.

 How the pipeline works (browser)